mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 <% end %>
 ```

-The turbo frame is created with a helper function <i>turbo_frame_tag</i> that has a identifier as a parameter.
-We use now a string _"about_style"_ as the identifier.
+The turbo frame is created with a helper function <i>turbo_frame_tag</i> that has an identifier as a parameter.
+We use now the string _"about_style_"_ as the identifier.

 The generated HTML looks like the following: